hibernate/hibernate-search-6-poc/README.md

 or may not, end up in Hibernate Search 6.

 WARNING: this is all experimental, and very much work in progress.
-APIs may change at any time, documentation is inexistent, most features probably don't work completely yet, and API compatibility with Search 5 is undoubtedly broken.
+APIs may change at any time, documentation is nonexistent, most features probably don't work completely yet, and API compatibility with Search 5 is undoubtedly broken.